 - How has COVID-19 fundamentally and permanently changed the pattern of apparel sourcing and trade?

-- How to make the growth of the global textile and apparel trade more inclusive and equal?
+- How to make apparel sourcing and trade more sustainable and socially responsbile?

 - How will automation, AI and digital technologies change the future landscape of apparel sourcing, trade, and job opportunities?

-- How to use trade policy as a tool to solve tough global issues such as labor practices and climate change?
+- How to use trade policy as a tool to solve tough global issues such as forced labor and climate change?